rob-moss/terraform-iks/app_hello/README.md

-# Kubernetes Applications Workspace
+# Kubernetes Applications - Hello Kubernetes

-## Use this module to deploy Intersight Workload Optimizer and Hello Kubernetes through the Intersight Assist Appliance
+## Use this module to deploy the Hello Kubernetes Application through the Intersight Assist Appliance

 Run the plan from the Terraform cloud workspace.